 Bonnie Whitney of Potosi, Missouri, was born April 30, 1931, in Linn, Missouri, a daughter of the late Thomas and Inez Mae (Stout) Fisher.
 Bonnie departed this life December 18, 2018, having reached the age of 87 Years, 7 Months and 18 Days.

-To send flowers in memory of Bonnie Jean Whitney (Fisher), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Bonnie Jean Whitney (Fisher), please visit our Heartfelt Sympathies Store.

 Bonnie was united in marriage to Darrell Whitney on June 4, 1953, in Lawton, Oklahoma.